Just the other day we told you that construction on the show building for the…

 Why is TRON Coming to MK?

 Let’s face it, even though Disney’s Magic Kingdom is the best park in Disney World for “rides,” they’ve been in sore need of more attractions due to the high number of guests all the time in the park for years now.

 When the majority of the best attractions in the park (Splash Mountain, Space Mountain, Thunder Mountain and Pirates) are all 25+ years old or more, you know you need some new additions.

-This is a perfect storm for the Magic Kingdom because the Tron roller coaster is being built right in time for the park’s 50th anniversary celebration in 2021 and will be the centerpiece of the many enhancements Disney is trying to make before then.
+This is a perfect storm for the Magic Kingdom because the Tron roller coaster is being built for the park’s 50th anniversary celebration in 2021 and will be the centerpiece of the many enhancements Disney is trying to make before then.

 I’m also happy that Tomorrowland will finally get a little love, as it currently looks like anything but a vision of the future.
 The TRON franchise, while maybe not the traditional princess franchise that is so often found in the Magic Kingdom, actually fits in really well in Tomorrowland.
 It might have worked in Hollywood Studios or Epcot too, but in my opinion, this was the best home for it.